kenwilcox/Angular60/102-angular2-tour-of-heros/README.md

   npm run lite
 ```

-And everything worked for me
+And everything worked for me.